DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ![Electrum 21](images/40_electrum_39.png)

 *Note:* Some services are slow to update and can't send directly to native segwit addresses.
-Most should update soon and you can always use an intermediate wallet (like a normal Electrum wallet) if you can't send directly.
+Most should update soon and you can always use an intermediate wallet that can send to native segwit (like a normal Electrum wallet) if you can't send directly.

-The next window shows your Master Public Key, we will access this later in Electrum and can skip it now.
-Click Next:
+The next window shows your Master Public Key, we don't have any other cosigners to share it with and don't need it now.
+So, click Next:

 ![Electrum 19](images/40_electrum_19_2.png)

 We are now going to add cosigner 2.
-Remove Hardware Wallet A and insert Hardware Wallet B and repeat the process you used for cosigner 1.
-If it’s a wallet with a physical pin like Ledger, enter the pin (and make sure that it uses `password B`).
-Select `Cosign with hardware device` and click Next.
+Connect Hardware Wallet B and repeat the process you used for cosigner 1 (you can let Hardware wallet A be connected, just make sure to select the right wallet at next step).
+If it’s a wallet with a physical pin and where the passphrase is entered on the device, like Ledger, enter the pin and follow the instructions for Ledger at cosigner 1 (make sure to use `passphrase B`).

+When connected, select `Cosign with hardware device` and click Next:

 ![Electrum 20](images/40_electrum_20.png).

 Electrum should detect your hardware wallet and show its name.
 If detected, click Next (otherwise, rescan by clicking Next).
-If using a hardware wallet where the pin and password is entered on the computer (like Trezor), enter the pin and password B after you've clicked Next:
+If using a hardware wallet where the pin and passphrase is entered on the computer (like Trezor), enter the pin and passphrase B after you've clicked Next:

 ![Electrum 22](images/40_electrum_35.png)